 Once you complete the FAFSA, the federal processor will review your application, and you will then be notified if you qualify for financial aid.
-Details on the FAFSA process are on page 5.
+Details on the FAFSA process are on page 6.

-California residents who meet certain eligibility requirements may have their enrollment fee waived through the California College Promise Grant (CCPG) program.
+California residents who meet certain eligibility requirements may have their enrollment fee waived through the Board of Governor's (BOG) Fee Waiver program.
 (More details are on page 11.)